PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set encoding utf-8

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To set the encoding for a single run only, use the `--encoding` command line argument.

 ## Setting the default tab width
 By default, PHP_CodeSniffer will not convert tabs to spaces in checked files.
 Specifying a tab width will make PHP_CodeSniffer replace tabs with spaces.
 You can force PHP_CodeSniffer to replace tabs with spaces by default by setting the `tab_width` configuration option.

     $ phpcs --config-set tab_width 4

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To set the tab width for a single run only, use the `--tab-width` command line argument.

 When the tab width is set by default, the replacement of tabs with spaces can be disabled for a single script run by setting the tab width to zero.